Fuzzycc/howlong/README.md

 3.7926d
 ```

+# Installation
+Cloning the repository and building with `go install .` is the recommended install method until v1.0

 # Onwards to 1.0!
 + Input from file (tsv) for --continuous mode
 + Persistent configuration (changing defaults, etc.)